ioansiran/blog-space/README.md

 - [x] Added authentification and authorization to pages
 - [x] Added blog creation and deletion
 - [x] Created Database class for ease of manipulation
+Instalation:
+    - Copy to your www directory
+    - run ./config
+    - Mysql config is in connect.php